aprilW0829/FemXpress/README.md

                 Show this help message and exit

 Example: FemXpress_visulization.R -i sample -r rds -c clusters.tsv -x chrX_genes.txt
 ```
+Or you can choose to write codes to make more beautiful pdf.

 ## Output
 The output will generate three subdirectories in the ./FemXpress directory, which contains tmp, result, inference，visulization.
 The details of the ouput of FemXpress can be found in the [output](https://github.com/wangxin970829/FemXpress/tree/main/test/output)